tektutor/openshift-administration/Day1/README.md

   - Ingress Operator
 - The CVO watches all the Cluster Operators ( Waits for them to become Available )

-- When the master node is booted, the kubelet service on the master node
+- When the master node is booted, the kubelet service gets started on the master node
 - the Kubelet contacts the boostrap API Server via its DNS/IP (api-int.<cluster-name>.<base-domain>)
 - the master node kubelet registers with the boostrap node API server using the certificates injected by the ignition
 - Via the BootStrap API, the Machine Config Operator (MCO) pushes the manifests files onto the master node